The Clanging Funeral Bell

 Yeah, he talks.

-See when he talks about conditioner and shampoo, careful, that's a bit of fun.
-And we know exactly what that is.
+See, when he talks about conditioner and shampoo, careful, that's a metaphor.
+We know exactly what that is.

 Some people have speculated that the Gen Z stare comes from